jg-digital-media/block_editing_example/readme.md

 <!-- wp:template-part {"slug":"footer"} /-->
 ```

-Looks up the template part files in `block-editing_example -> parts -> header.html` and `block-editing_example -> parts -> footer.html`.
++ Looks up the template part files in `block-editing_example -> parts -> header.html` and `block-editing_example -> parts -> footer.html`.

 ### Using the Query loop with group logs - `wp:post`, `wp:query`

--> The following code provided by the WordPress handbook demonstrates how to display a list of posts.
++ `wp-group` works a container blog for lists of posts.

-wp group works a container blog for lists of posts.
++ The following code provided by the WordPress handbook demonstrates how to display a list of posts.

 ```html
 <!-- wp:group {"layout":{"inherit":true}} -->